smartcontractresearchforum/docs/en/hiring_project_management_intern.md

 * Hourly pay - negotiable, competitive
 * Part-time (10-15 hours) to start, opportunities to increase with time
 * Compensation in cryptocurrency preferred

+## How to Apply

+To apply, please email [eugene@smartcontractresearch.org](mailto:eugene@smartcontractresearch.org) and include:

+* CV/resume
+* A short blurb (1-2 paragraphs) about why you’re interested
+* Links to previous work, Github, etc.

 ## Learn More About SCRF